articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 While social considerations do not influence the Shades of Green we assign, there could be climate-related social factors that constrain an entity's ability to successfully implement its plan, which can influence the CTA outcome; for example, if a company is facing significant community opposition to the development of renewable assets it is relying on to execute its transition plan.

-The single Shade of Green builds on our understanding of the entity's current activity and climate transition plan and reflects our opinion of how consistent with a low carbon, climate resilient future we expect an entity's economic activities will be once the planned transition changes are realized, and implementation risks are considered.
+The future status and transition progress build on our understanding of an entity's current status and climate transition plan and reflect our opinion of how consistent with a low carbon, climate resilient future we expect an entity's economic activities will be once the planned transition changes are realized and implementation risks are considered.

 Other Optional Assessments

-Green equity add-on
+Green equity

 Stock exchanges may include exclusion criteria in their Green Equity Principles, for example in the form of thresholds for fossil fuel activities.
 We assess against the specific activity thresholds of the relevant principles and the financial data and information disclosed by the company.